 Nausea and Vomiting

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
-You should then sip on Sprite, tea, or Ginger ale.
+You should then sip on Sprite, tea, or ginger ale.
 You should sip slowly over a fifteen-minute period.
 Stay lying down.
 Avoid excessive movement and NO MILK PRODUCTS.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.
 If this is not successful please call the office for assistance.

 If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 This is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
 Call your Doctor if you have any questions.
 Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature and numbness persist, notify the office.

-ccasionally, patients may feel hard projections in the mouth with their tongue and mistake them as being roots.
+Occasionally, patients may feel hard projections in the mouth with their tongue and mistake them as being roots.
 They are actually the bony walls that supported the tooth.
 These projections usually smooth out spontaneously, with the help of brushing over the area and doing the salt water rinses.
 If they do not, they can be smoothed by your Doctor.

 If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.